 What’s known as adventure camping is probably what you envision when you think of camping: setting up a dome-shaped tent, cooking over an open fire, and sleeping on the bumpy ground cocooned in a sleeping bag.

-Bringing you as close to African wildlife as possible, adventure camping is a popular choice among outdoor enthusiasts and budget travelers, especially if you choose to set up camp outside of the designated areas.
+Bringing you as close to African wildlife as possible, adventure camping is a popular choice for outdoor enthusiasts and budget travelers, especially if you choose to set up camp outside of the designated areas.
 This is called wild camping.

 A wild campsite can mean a patch of land in the bush or a spot shared with locals in a rural African village.
 The amenities are quite basic, but the cost is low and the reward is high.
 Just keep in mind that when you’re traveling in remote areas to check if the property is privately owned.
 If you’re unsure, you can always ask the local authorities.